 Michael D. Crews, upcoming secretary of the Department of Corrections is already expressing concerns about the expense of religious meals.
 He predicts the last staggering calculation of 4,417 inmate requests for special meals will multiply if the program is delivered.
 This prophecy has Senator Greg Evers, the Republican chairman of the Senate Justice Committee inquiring, “Is bread and water considered kosher?
 Just a thought.
 Just a thought.”

 By Christopher Zoukis It was centuries ago when sailors at sea had to worry about great dangers, spending many months and years on the ocean.
+The hazards of adverse weather, and rudimentary ship building technologies.
+No access to medicine or doctors, and poor hygiene.
+Pirates!
+For the most part, though, the biggest barrier to the

 By Robert Tashbook